 Securing a primitive exchange.

-Figures 8.4.2-1 shows the ESPrim message flow for establishing pairwiseESPrimKey and sessionESPrimKey at the Originator.
+Figure 8.4.2-1 shows the ESPrim message flow for establishing pairwiseESPrimKey and sessionESPrimKey at the Originator.
 Figure 8.4.2-2 shows the ESPrim message flow for securing a Primitive Exchange.

 Figure 8.4.2-1: Message flow for establishing pairwiseESPrimKey and establishing sessionESPrimKey at the Originator in the End-to-End Security of Primitives (ESPrim) Procedure